Insights From Insurance for Fair Machine Learning: A Brief History of Insurance Rationalities

 \subsection{Neoclassical Economics and Actuarial Fairness}

 A distinct mode of insurance, which undergirds contemporary (private) insurance, is based on neo-classical economics, which construes individuals as rational expected utility maximizers --- the human is viewed as a \textit{homo oeconomicus}.
 The assumption in this paradigm is that insurance is purchased due to risk aversity from the perspective of the policyholder, while the insurer is risk neutral.
-This configuration of the individual is tied to a different notion of \textit{fairness} which constrasts starkly with the solidarity of the welfare state: \textit{actuarial fairness}.
-The idea is that the pure premium (i.e. what the policyholder pays before adding additional expenses such as for administration) should equal the expected risk for each policyholder.
+This configuration of the individual is tied to a different notion of fairness which contrasts starkly with the solidarity of the welfare state: \textit{actuarial fairness}.
+The idea is that the pure premium (\ie what the policyholder pays before adding additional expenses such as for administration) should equal the expected risk for each policyholder.
 While the idea of ``equality in risk'' was around for a long time \citep{martinez2016fair}, its modern formulation is due to \citet{arrow1963uncertainty}.
-On the one hand, actuarial fairness can be understood as a purely descriptive, technical notion; but it is also advanced in literature and by insurers as a notion of \textit{fairness} in a normative sense, as legitimate practice, see for instance \citep{clifford1987aids,daniels1990insurability,stone2001admissions,thiery2006fairness}; Williams (as cited in \citep{miller2009disparate}) writes: \begin{quote} An insurance rate structure will be considered to be unfairly discriminatory [..], if allowing for practical limitations, there are premium differences that do not correspond to expected losses and average expenses or if there are expected average cost differences that are not reflected in premium differences. \end{quote} See also \citep{walters1981risk}, who argues that the premium must be ``fundamentally based upon the expected value''.
-Interestingly, actuarial fairness can be traced back to the Aristotelian consistency principle ``fairness is to treat equal people equally and unequal people unequally'' \citep{landes2015fair}, in a context where `equal' means `equal risk' \citep{martinez2016fair}.
-As early as 1909 in Kansas, actuarial fairness was codified in legislation \citep{miller2009disparate}, but the exact meaning of the term was subject to renegotiation over time \citep{meyers2018enacting,barry2020insurance}.
+On the one hand, actuarial fairness can be understood as a purely descriptive, technical notion; but it is also advanced in the literature and by insurers as a notion of \textit{fairness} in a normative sense, as legitimate practice, see for instance \citep{walters1981risk,clifford1987aids,daniels1990insurability,stone2001admissions,thiery2006fairness}; Interestingly, actuarial fairness can be traced back to the Aristotelian consistency principle ``fairness is to treat equal people equally and unequal people unequally'' \citep{landes2015fair}, in a context where `equal' means `equal risk' \citep{martinez2016fair}.